Sage-Bionetworks/JsonModel-Swift/README.md

 library.
 To migrate to this version, you will need to `import ResultModel` anywhere that you reference `ResultData` model objects.

+### Version 2.1

+- Added property wrappers that can be used in polymorphic serialization.
+- Deprecated `PolymorphicSerializer` and replaced with `GenericPolymorphicSerializer`

 ## License

 JsonModel is available under the BSD license: